 You just simply want to keep control of your content packages and not release them to your customer.

 Place a “stub file” on the Client LMS.
-This “stub file” is a valid SCORM or AICC package that can be loaded onto the Client LMS.
-This “stub file” is a zip file containing an imsmanifest.xml file (SCORM), which sets up the proper table of contents within the Client LMS and a SCO start file with a single hyperlink which links to a URL on the Content Server.
+This “stub file” is a valid SCORM or package that can be loaded onto the Client LMS.
+This “stub file” is a zip file containing an imsmanifest.xml file (SCORM), which sets up the proper table of contents within the Client LMS.
+It also contains a SCO start file with a single hyperlink which links to a URL on the Content Server.
 That URL on the Content Server must be able to determine the start file for the course and launch that file so that the Client LMS can display it.
 This hyperlink URL will contain information about the course to be launched as well as information about the student and maybe the session.
-Once the Content Server receives the request to launch a course then it calls back to the Client LMS and tells it that the session has started and, if you are using SCORM, the “stub file” issues an Initialize command to the Content Server.
+Once the Content Server receives the request to launch a course then it calls back to the Client LMS and tells it that the session has started then the “stub file” issues an Initialize command to the Content Server.
 This way the Content Server knows it has a connection and a course.
-Once the connection is made and initialized, between the Client LMS and the Content Server, the same connection can be used to send data about the student’s interactions with the course.
+Once the connection is made and content is initialized, between the Client LMS and the Content Server, the same connection can be used to send data about the student’s interactions with the course.